Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Conclusion

 Next-to-leading order pQCD calculations using the NNFF1.0 or the BDSS FF describe the \piz transverse momentum spectrum better than calculations using the older DSS14 FF.
 Calculations for the \et meson based on pre-LHC FF (AESSS) overestimate the data over the complete \pT range.
 Predictions from PYTHIA8 overestimate the \piz spectrum and miss the slope and the yield of the \et spectrum.
 The \piz and \et spectrum from EPOS LHC overestimate the data by about 10--20\% at \pT = 2 \GeVc, while at lower \pT the deviation becomes larger.

 The transverse momentum spectra show a hardening with increasing charged-particle multiplicity, as previously observed for other particle species.
 PYTHIA8 qualitatively describes the dependence of the spectra on the charged-particle multiplicity, while EPOS fails to describe the spectra above \pT $\approx$ 3 \GeVc.
-The \etopi~ratio shows a slight dependence on the charged-particle multiplicity at low transverse momenta.
-In low multiplicity events, the \etopi~ratio shows a slight enhancement at low \pT, while a depletion at low \pT of up to 10\% is observed for high multiplicities.
+The \etopi~ratio shows a slight dependence on the charged-particle multiplicity.
+In high multiplicity events, the \etopi~ratio shows a depletion of up to 10\% at low \pT with a significance of about 3.1$\sigma$.
 For \pT $>$ 4 \GeVc, no such dependence was found.
 This dependence is attributed to contributions from feed-down from heavier particles into the \piz spectrum, which is most relevant at low transverse momenta.
 Hence, both PYTHIA8 and EPOS LHC are able to describe this dependence qualitatively.